Insurance giant seeks staff augmentation, gains new opportunities for growth

 So began the story of this insurance giant’s transformation journey.
 The company needed immediate staff augmentation just to close out the quarter, and it reached out to Protiviti for help.
-Leaders at the company realised quickly the risk they’d incurred by relying on one offshore service provider.
+Leaders at the company realized quickly the risk they’d incurred by relying on one offshore service provider.
 In exploring alternatives, they also rejected a model in which more people performed more work: They wanted processes and systems that were resilient, could scale and would not increase headcount.
 Spurred by the insights triggered by the COVID-related disruption, executive support grew for an enterprisewide initiative to automate transaction processes and update systems.
 The company asked Protiviti to support this transformation initiative as well.

 The senior director of finance, the head of financial reporting and the chief financial officer worked with us to define and plan the initiative.
 It began at the end of 2020, with the initial scope to be completed in early 2022.
-Protiviti’s business performance improvement, intelligent process automation (IPA) and technology consulting team members joined with its client’s finance team to pursue the objective: automate and modernise technology in a way that would relieve employees from transactional processing tasks.
+Protiviti’s business performance improvement, intelligent process automation (IPA) and technology consulting team members joined with its client’s finance team to pursue the objective: automate and modernize technology in a way that would relieve employees from transactional processing tasks.
 In addition, the client wanted to develop its finance team’s skills and enable self-sufficiency, which would be achieved by Protiviti consultants working side by side with finance employees.

 IPA: Stop checking the checkers

 In highly regulated businesses like insurance, quality can’t ever be sacrificed for efficiency: Accurate work is central to meeting regulators’ expectations.
 When transaction processing is outsourced, this can translate into multiple quality checks on the vendor’s side, followed by more quality checks within the finance team.
-The client was quick to recognise that this approach could never scale; as the company grew, it would have to pay for more services and staff.
+The client was quick to recognize that this approach could never scale; as the company grew, it would have to pay for more services and staff.

 Our solution was to implement IPA, whereby we combined robotic process automation technologies with artificial intelligence to enhance quality.
 The IPA approach also increased processing speed dramatically, which supported the scalability our client sought.

 IPA curtailed our client’s dependence on its service provider for repeatable manual processing tasks.
-It also relieved the finance team from manual quality control tasks, freeing employees for higher-value work like defining new approaches to optimise operations, proposing solutions to the business, and adding value as internal consultants and advisors.
+It also relieved the finance team from manual quality control tasks, freeing employees for higher-value work like defining new approaches to optimize operations, proposing solutions to the business, and adding value as internal consultants and advisors.

 Use what you’ve got